animal-locator-drone/dogfinder-app/README.md

 1. Run the dev server
    1. make sure you're in the right folder `dogfinder-app/dogfinder-app`
-   2. `yarn dev`
+   2. `yarn start`
-      1. This will launch a dev server locally that you can access with the displayed url/port in the terminal.
+      1. This will launch the backend server locally in development mode that you can access with the displayed url/port in the terminal.
       2. Open your browser to the displayed url of course.

 #### How the code is organized